You agree to the privacy policy below, and the Privacy Policy for Substack, the technology provider.

 If you read a post:

-• I don’t collect anything, but my CDN provider Cloudflare will see your IP address and machine identifiers.
+• I don’t collect anything, but my CDN provider Cloudflare will collect and process your IP address and machine identifiers.

 • Cloudflare collects this information to protect and secure this site from attackers and bots, though I do not have access to this information.
 All I can see is aggregate country information.

-• Substack will also see your IP address and browser information.
+• Substack will also process your IP address and browser information.

 • Cloudflare and Substack are processing this information directly as controllers.